Newfs in Literature

 "Ode: Rich as Dutch cargoes from the fragrant East" (1787) by John Wolcot ("Peter Pindar")

-Wolcot (1738 - 1819) was an English writer of satiric verse.
-This mention of Newfoundlands notes their size and nobility.
+This satiric poem's mention of Newfoundlands notes their size and nobility.

 The Caravan by Francis Reynolds (1803)